 Remember, the most important thing is that you feel comfortable, confident and beautiful in what you wear.
 Just look like your best you!
 Below are some tips and ideas that work to create that timeless look in photos.
 Implement only as you see fit!

-Choose colors that compliment your hair and skin, while also considering the season and the location (you don't want to blend in or clash with the colors there).
+Choose colors that compliment your hair and skin, while also considering the season and the location.
+You can pull colors from the location, but you don't want to blend in or clash with the colors there.
 Consider

 softer, lighter tones (e.g. soft pinks, blue, purple, yellow and other pastel colors, especially for spring and summer) and